saksham2001/saksham2001.github.io/_projects/11_project.md

 Thread termination is handled explicitly through `thread_end()`.
 When a thread exits, the kernel marks its TCB as `DONE`, compacts the active TCB list, and requests a context switch.
 Eventually, when all user threads have terminated, the scheduler naturally falls back to the main thread, and `multitask_start()` returns.
 In this way, the multitasking system integrates seamlessly with normal program control flow, treating the main thread as just another schedulable context rather than a special case.

-Overall, this design demonstrates how thread abstraction, scheduling policy, and low-level context switching fit together in a real RTOS.
-By separating user intent (via syscalls) from kernel mechanics (via PendSV and SysTick), the system remains modular, debuggable, and faithful to how production kernels implement multitasking on Cortex-M platforms.
+By separating user intent (via syscalls) from kernel mechanics (via PendSV and SysTick), the system remains modular and debuggable while staying faithful to Cortex-M RTOS structure.

 ## Scheduling & Concurrency: From Round-Robin to Real-Time Guarantees